artempyanykh/blog/hakyll/posts/2024-01-07-advantage-and-disadvantage.md

 But what if you roll the die **two** times and then pick either the higher or the lower number?
 This is called respectively an **advantage** and **disadvantage** in D&D.
 It feels that the effects of advantage and disadvantage on the chance of success should be similar.
-Yet, it couldn't be further from the truth![^manim]
+Yet, it couldn't be further from the truth!

 <!-- <video controls src="/images/posts/advantage/ProbAll.mp4" -->
 <!--                 poster="/images/posts/advantage/ProbAll.png"/> -->